A survey of embedding models of entities and relationships for knowledge graph completion: Introduction

-Knowledge bases are collections of real-world triples, where each triple or fact $(h, r, t)$ in KBs represents some relation $r$ between a head entity $h$ and a tail entity $t$.
-KBs can thus be formalized as directed multi-relational graphs, where nodes correspond to entities and edges linking the nodes encode various kinds of relationship \citep{Garcia-DuranBUG15,NickelMTG15}.
+Knowledge graphs are collections of real-world triples, where each triple or fact $(h, r, t)$ in KGs represents some relation $r$ between a head entity $h$ and a tail entity $t$.
+KGs can thus be formalized as directed multi-relational graphs, where nodes correspond to entities and edges linking the nodes encode various kinds of relationships \citep{Garcia-DuranBUG15,NickelMTG15}.
 Here entities are real-world things or objects such as persons, places, organizations, music tracks or movies.
 Each relation type defines a certain relationship between entities.
 For example, as illustrated in Figure \ref{fig:kbexample}, the relation type ``$\mathsf{child\_of}$'' relates person entities with each other, while the relation type ``$\mathsf{born\_in}$'' relates person entities with place entities.
-Several KB examples include the domain-specific KB GeneOntology and popular generic KBs of WordNet \citep{FellbaumC98}, YAGO \citep{Suchanek:2007}, Freebase \citep{Bollacker:2008}, NELL \citep{Carlson:2010:TAN:2898607.2898816} and DBpedia \citep{LehmannIJJKMHMK15} as well as commercial KBs such as Google's Knowledge Graph, Microsoft's Satori and Facebook's Open Graph.
-Nowadays, KBs are used in a number of commercial applications including search engines such as Google, Microsoft's Bing and Facebook's Graph search.
-They also are useful resources for many NLP tasks such as question answering \citep{Ferrucci:2012:ITW:2481742.2481743,Fader:2014:OQA:2623330.2623677}, word sense disambiguation \citep{Navigli:2005:SSI:1070615.1070793,Agirre2013}, semantic parsing \citep{krishnamurthy-mitchell:2012:EMNLP-CoNLL,berant-EtAl:2013:EMNLP} and co-reference resolution \citep{ponzetto-strube:2006:HLT-NAACL06-Main,TACL522}.
+Several KG examples include the domain-specific KG GeneOntology and popular generic KGs of WordNet \citep{FellbaumC98}, YAGO \citep{Suchanek:2007}, Freebase \citep{Bollacker:2008}, NELL \citep{Carlson:2010:TAN:2898607.2898816} and DBpedia \citep{LehmannIJJKMHMK15} as well as commercial KGs such as Google's Knowledge Graph, Microsoft's Satori and Facebook's Open Graph.
+Nowadays, KGs are used in a number of commercial applications including search engines such as Google, Microsoft's Bing and Facebook's Graph search.
+They also are useful resources for many natural language processing tasks such as question answering \citep{Ferrucci:2012:ITW:2481742.2481743,Fader:2014:OQA:2623330.2623677}, word sense disambiguation \citep{Navigli:2005:SSI:1070615.1070793,Agirre2013}, semantic parsing \citep{krishnamurthy-mitchell:2012:EMNLP-CoNLL,berant-EtAl:2013:EMNLP} and co-reference resolution \citep{ponzetto-strube:2006:HLT-NAACL06-Main,TACL522}.